 Timber(grass and understory)

-Patrol, mopup, monitor, and suppression repair will be occurring over the entire fire area.
+Continue control strategies, patrol, mopup, monitor, and suppression repair will be occurring over the entire fire area.

 |Projected Incident Activity|